-We are a party to the following employment agreements with our named executive officers, each of which has been in effect since December 31, 2008:
+We are a party to the following employment agreements with our named executive officers:

 - Frank C. Sullivan.
-Pursuant to an employment agreement whereby Frank C. Sullivan serves as our Chairman and Chief Executive Officer, Frank C. Sullivan is entitled to an annual base salary of not less than \$970,000 effective as of June 1, 2016. - Ronald A. Rice.
-Pursuant to an employment agreement whereby Mr. Rice serves as our President and Chief Operating Officer, Mr. Rice is entitled to an annual base salary of not less than \$730,000 effective as of June 1, 2016. - Russell L. Gordon.
-Pursuant to an employment agreement that the Company had entered into with Mr. Gordon prior to his promotion to Chief Financial Officer, Mr. Gordon is entitled to an annual base salary of not less than \$475,000 effective as of June 1, 2016. - Edward W. Moore.
-Pursuant to an employment agreement whereby Mr. Moore serves as our Senior Vice President, General Counsel, Chief Compliance Officer and Secretary, Mr. Moore is entitled to an annual base salary of not less than \$370,000 effective as of June 1, 2016.

-Janeen B. Kastner.
-Pursuant to an employment agreement whereby Ms. Kastner serves as our Vice President - Corporate Benefits and Risk Management, Ms. Kastner is entitled to an annual base salary of not less than \$310,000 effective as of June 1, 2016.
+Pursuant to an employment agreement whereby Frank C. Sullivan serves as our Chairman, President and Chief Executive Officer, Frank C. Sullivan is entitled to an annual base salary of not less than \$995,000 effective as of June 1, 2020. - Russell L. Gordon.
+Pursuant to an employment agreement that the Company had entered into with Mr. Gordon prior to his promotion to Chief Financial Officer, Mr. Gordon is entitled to an annual base salary of not less than \$497,000 effective as of June 1, 2020. - Edward W. Moore.
+Pursuant to an employment agreement whereby Mr. Moore serves as our Senior Vice President, General Counsel, Chief Compliance Officer and Secretary, Mr. Moore is entitled to an annual base salary of not less than \$390,000 effective as of June 1, 2020. - Janeen B. Kastner.
+Pursuant to an employment agreement whereby Ms. Kastner serves as our Vice President- Corporate Benefits and Risk Management, Ms. Kastner is entitled to an annual base salary of not less than \$370,000 effective as of June 1, 2020. - Michael H. Sullivan.
+Pursuant to an employment agreement whereby Michael H. Sullivan serves as our Vice President-Operations and Chief Restructuring Officer, Michael H. Sullivan is entitled to an annual base salary of not less than \$350,000 effective as of June 1, 2020.